 Determination Of Sex: Definition, Meaning, examples, Chromosomes, Genes, Hormones

-Edited By Irshad Anwar | Updated on Sep 19, 2024 12:31 PM IST
+Edited By Irshad Anwar | Updated on Nov 16, 2024 09:21 AM IST

-Sex determination plays a key role in reproduction and ensures the genetic diversity of a species.
+Sex determination plays a key role in reproduction and make sure the genetic diversity of a species.
 This ensures both male and female organisms are present in any species, thus facilitating sexual reproduction, where genetic material from two parents is combined.
 Genetic mixing promotes variation within a population for better adaptability and evolution.

-Determining The Sex
+Determining the Sex

 It is mainly controlled by the chromosomes inherited by the parents.
 The chromosomes defining sex are usually determined by a particular combination of sex chromosomes in most organisms, including humans.
 In combination, these sex chromosomes carry genes that would eventually spur the development of either a male or female embryo.

-Key Points In Genetic Sex Determination:
+Key Points In Genetic Determination of Sex:

 • The Y chromosome contains the SRY gene responsible for male development.